smopen/sigcpp/_posts/2020-03-30-exploring-c-strings.md

 There is no data type called C-string.
 Instead, the type of a C-string is `char` array of the appropriate bound, where *bound* is the declared number of array elements (aka "array size" or "array capacity").
-The array type is `const` qualified for C-string literals.
+The array type is `const` qualified for literals.
 For example, the type of the literal `"hello"` is `const char[6]` because storing that literal requires six characters including the null character.

 The length of the literal `"hello"` is five, which is the number of characters preceding the null